 With vsRisk Cloud, this report is created automatically, as the tool populates all of the controls you have applied in one document.

 Get started with vsRisk Cloud

-We’ve referred to vsRisk Cloud throughout this blog, and for good reason.
-The tool simplifies the ISMS risk assessment process, making it easy to produce all the documentation you need.
+By using vsRisk Cloud, you will simplify the ISMS risk assessment process, making it easy to produce all the documentation you need.

 The tool will also save you time maintaining your risk assessment.
 Its robust methodology means that upcoming risk reviews and further risk assessments can be performed quickly, consistently and cost-effectively.

 A version of this blog was originally published on 31 May 2016.